-Albertalli's second novel, The Upside of Unrequited, takes place in the same continuity and includes references to several characters, as does her third novel Leah on the Offbeat which returns to Shady Creek with Simon's best friend Leah as the narrator and main protagonist.
+Albertalli's second novel, The Upside of Unrequited (2017), takes place in the same continuity and includes references to several characters, as does her third novel Leah on the Offbeat (2018) which returns to Shady Creek with Simon's best friend Leah as the narrator and main protagonist.
 A further novella, Love, Creekwood, was released in 2020; this time, the story is told through a series of emails sent between several returning characters (Simon, Bram, Leah, Abby, Garrett, Nick, and Taylor) during their Freshman year of college.

 A film adaptation titled Love, Simon was released on March 16, 2018 starring Nick Robinson (Jurassic World) as Simon, Katherine Langford (13 Reasons Why) as Leah, Alexandra Shipp (X-Men: Apocalypse) as Abby, and Keiynan Lonsdale (The Flash) as Bram.
-In August 2019, it was announced the film would continue as a Disney+ original series, this time featuring a new character, Victor (Michal Cimino), at its center, though Robinson will return in a limited capacity and also narrate.
+In August 2019, it was announced the film would continue as a Disney+ original series Love, Victor, this time featuring a new title character (played by Michael Cimino) at its center, though Robinson will return in a limited capacity and also narrate.